jostrm/azure-enterprise-scale-ml/README.md

 Enterprise Scale ML (ESML) - AI Factory on Azure
 - A solution accelerator, for `Enterprise Scale Machine Learning` & `MLOps`, based on best & proven practices for organizational scale, across projects.
 - Read more about Enterprise Scale ML best practices here: https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/ai-machine-learning-mlops#mlops-at-organizational-scale-ai-factories
-- ESML has a default scaling from 25-250 ESMLprojects.
+- ESML has a default scaling from 25-250 ESMLprojects for its `EMSL AI Factory`.
 That said, but you can start with just 1.
 The roof is on IP-plan. (e.g. allocated IP-ranges for min 25 projects, you can adjust this default)

  Q:Looking for ESML *`AutoLake™ - (supports: Data Mesh/Featurestore/DeltaLake) @ Azure`* and `ESML AI Factory` with turnkey `MLOps` with `AutoML`?
  - Yes, this is the repo and solution accelerator including this.